Boeing 737-600 in 1:400 Scale

 Panda Models (2018)

-The mould shares the same lineage as Panda's now retired 737-700/800 moulds rather than the newer 737-700/800 versions but is still an excellent little casting.
+The mould shares the same lineage as Panda's now retired 737-700/800 moulds rather than the newer 737-700/800 versions, but is still an excellent little casting.
+It's association with the old Panda 737NGs, and not the new ones, is perhaps the reason none have been seen since 2020.
 The later versions have received updated landing gear with proper tyrehubs.
 I have reviewed an example at this site here:

 NG Models (2021)

-Despite the limited releases that could be made when NG Models sent me new sample moulds in January 2021 alongside the 73G and 739 was a 737-600 (albeit one incorrectly fitted with winglets).
-I discussed the mould in some detail at the time in both writing and video (see the links below) but as of October no actual releases have been announced using the moulding.
+Despite the limited releases that could be made, when NG Models sent me new sample moulds in January 2021 alongside the 73G and 739 was a 737-600 (albeit one incorrectly fitted with winglets).
+I discussed the mould in some detail at the time in both writing and video (see the links below):

 Wishlist